Dilworth, Minnesota

 Dilworth is a city in Clay County, Minnesota, United States.
 The population was 4,612 at the time of the 2020 census.
 Dilworth is one of the core cities of the Fargo–Moorhead metro area; it is on the eastern border of Moorhead.
 Dilworth is home to the historic Star Lite Motel and the Dilworth Rail Yard, one of the BNSF Railway's largest and busiest facilities in Minnesota.

 History

 Dilworth was founded in 1883 when the Northern Pacific Railroad was extended to that point.
 It was named for Joseph Dilworth, a railroad official.

+Dilworth, a city in Moorhead Township, incorporated as a village on August 17, 1911; the community began in 1883 as a railroad siding, called Richardson for a few months, then renamed to honor coffee importer Joseph Dilworth, one of the original stockholders and a director of the Northern Pacific Railroad, residing in Pittsburgh, Pa., who purchased 4,000 acres in the vicinity and became one of the largest landholders along the railroad.
+It was the largest railroad village in western Minnesota when the Northern Pacific Railroad built its depot in section 11 in 1906.
+The townsite was platted in 1906, and the post office began in 1907.
+The village was often called Little Italy for the large Italian immigrant group who settled here.

 Geography

 According to the United States Census Bureau, the city has an area of 3.464 sqmi, of which 3.461 sqmi is land and 0.003 sqmi is water.

 Demographics

+As of the 2022 American Community Survey, there are 1,889 estimated households in Dilworth with an average of 2.4 persons per household.
+The city has a median household income of $84,602.
+Approximately 10.0% of the city's population lives at or below the poverty line.
+Dilworth has an estimated 74.2% employment rate, with 39.0% of the population holding a bachelor's degree or higher and 94.6% holding a high school diploma.

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (88.7), Spanish (3.1%), Other Indo-European (2.3%), Asian and Pacific Islander (0.8%), and Other (5.2%).

+The median age in the city was 39.3 years.